THE PEARSON PENSION PLAN: DATA PRIVACY NOTICE

 We typically share your Personal Information with the following recipients:

-- our suppliers and other providers of services who use the information on our instructions; we use service providers to administer the Plan on our behalf (currently Pearson Pension Trustee Services Limited, Aviva Life and Pensions UK Limited, Landscape and Capita), financial advisers (to provide you with financial advice), payroll providers (to record and pay benefits), medical advisers (to advise in relation to ill-health retirement cases), providers of printing and communication services (currently Landscape, Wordshop and Paragon), tracing services (currently Lexis Nexis), IT and hosting, and marketing, providers who invest your Additional Voluntary Contributions (AVCs) and death in service insurers.
+- our suppliers and other providers of services who use the information on our instructions; these include but are not limited to service providers to administer the Plan on our behalf (currently Pearson Pension Trustee Services Limited, Aviva Life and Pensions UK Limited and Capita), financial advisers (to provide you with financial advice), payroll providers (to record and pay benefits), medical advisers (to advise in relation to ill-health retirement cases), providers of printing and communication services (currently Landscape, Wordshop and Paragon), tracing services (currently Lexis Nexis), IT and hosting providers, marketing providers, providers who invest your Additional Voluntary Contributions (AVCs) and the death in service insurers (currently Aviva Life and Pensions UK Limited);

 - the Pearson Group, who will use the information for audit purposes, in relation to corporate transactions initiated by the Pearson Group from time to time;